The client wanted to create a mobile app that allows users to conveniently request a visit from a healthcare provider.

 The system comprises a cross-platform mobile app, admin portal, and promotional website.
 Its business logic is similar to that of Uber: when users require a visit from a medical professional in a particular field, the system searches for the nearest available healthcare provider.
 The solution complies with the US healthcare standards.

-The app is intended for both patients and healthcare providers.
-To start using the app, both patients and nurse practitioners should create an account and fill out a personal profile.
+The app supports two user roles: a patient and a healthcare provider.
+To start using the application, a user has to create an account and fill out a personal profile.

-From the user account, patients are able to generate medical assistance requests or cancel them, rate health care providers, and view history.
-The nurse practitioners have an option to confirm or decline requests depending on their workload.
+From the user account, patients are able to generate medical assistance requests or cancel them, rate healthcare providers, and view visit history.
+Healthcare providers have an option to confirm or decline requests depending on their workload.

-The portal enables system administrators to create accounts for nurse practitioners.
+The portal allows system administrators to create and manage accounts for healthcare organizations.
 The admins can also deny access to uncertified specialists or professionals with low ratings.

-If an iOS app runs in the background, the operating system doesn’t allow it to track a user’s location.
-To override this restriction, Softeq’s team enabled the solution to locate the user at the app’s launch.
+If an app is running in the background, iOS doesn’t allow the app to track a user’s location.
+To get around this restriction, the Softeq team enabled the solution to locate the user when the app is launched.